is0383kk/your-feed-hub/README.md

 **Important Points:**

 - Only the `docs/` directory is published on GitHub Pages
-- `post-history.json` is placed in the project root and is not published on GitHub Pages
 - Both article data and post history are retained for only 90 days to prevent repository bloat

 ## 3. Setup